Center for Adoption Policy

 Executive Directors

 Dr. Diane B. Kunz, Esq. is Executive Director of the Center for Adoption Policy, a 501 (c) 3 corporation that has become a pre-eminent legal and policy institute engaged in adoption issues.
 The Center for Adoption Policy was honored in 2008 by the Congressional Coalition on Adoption Institute as an Angel in Adoption.
 Dr. Kunz has consulted with government agencies such as the Department of State, the Centers for Disease Control and USCIS and has been actively involved in helping deal with issues pertaining to the Haitian children who came to the United States under the humanitarian parole program.
 From 1976 to 1983 Dr. Kunz practiced corporate law with the firms of White & Case and Simpson Thacher & Bartlett (Cornell University, J.D.
 1976).
 She left the practice of law and studied diplomatic and economic history at Oxford University (M. Litt.
 1986) and Yale University (Ph.D, 1989).
 From 1988 until 1998 she was Assistant, then Associate Professor of History at Yale University.
 While at Yale she wrote extensively on twentieth century history, including the prize winning book, The Economic Diplomacy of the Suez Crisis and Butter and Guns: The Economic Diplomacy of the Cold War.
 From 1998-2001 she taught history and international relations at Columbia University.
 In 2001 she and Ann Reese founded the Center for Adoption Policy.
 Dr. Kunz is a member of the New York bar.
 She is an honorary fellow of the American Academy of Adoption Attorneys and the American Academy of Assisted Reproductive Technology Attorneys.
+Dr. Kunz is working on a transnational history of international adoption.
 She is also the mother of eight children, four of whom were born in China through the non-special needs and waiting children programs.

 For information on the CAP Board of Directors, please contact us at areese@adoptionpolicy.org.